 "Authorization cards: An authorization card is a card or document signed by the employee which states that the employee desires to be represented by an organization or individual for collective bargaining purposes.

 Authorization cards must have the name of the organization or individual seeking to represent the craft or class, and must be signed and dated by the employee.
-Typically, authorization cards also include the following information: employee address, telephone number, job title, employee number, and social security number.
+Typically, authorization cards also include the following information: employee address, telephone number, job title, and employee number.
 The NMB compares the signed authorization cards to the List of Potential Eligible Voters supplied by the carrier to determine the percentage of employees signing authorization cards (generally referred to as the "showing of interest").

 The language on authorization cards must be unambiguous and the NMB must be able to determine the employee's intent."
 (Source)